MykhailoKondrat/wefox/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run generateApi`
+Generates a RTK-query slice based on .json API Schema.

+### `npm run test:cypress`
+Opens e2e test suite.
+You don't need to have server running as it uses local mocks.

 ### `npm test`